Chapter 6 Advanced usage

 6.3 Weighted isoscapes

-For several applications it is recommend to produce weighted isoscapes.
-We will consider here the case of precipitation-weighted annual average isoscapes, which is often recommended when isoscapes are derived from the isotopic composition measured in precipitation water.
+For several applications it is often recommended to produce weighted isoscapes.
+We consider here the case of precipitation-weighted annual average isoscapes, which is often recommended when isoscapes are derived from the isotopic composition measured in precipitation water.
 Yet, the instructions that follow could also be adapted to other type of isoscapes that must be weighted for other reasons.

-The rational for using such precipitation-weighted isoscape is that the amount of precipitation influences how much specific isotopologues of water molecules end up in the soil, with repercussion on the entire food web.
+The rationale for using such precipitation-weighted isoscapes is that the amount of precipitation influences how much specific isotopologues of water molecules end up in the soil, with repercussion on the entire food web.
 Here the weights we will use are the monthly cumulative amount of precipitation water averaged over a year, but you could also adapt the procedure to use a different temporal resolution.

 You can follow two different approaches leading to weighted isoscapes.
 The two approaches differ according to when the weighting is being implemented in comparison to when the statistical models behind the isoscapes are being fitted: